ExxistanceDC/Cyber-Doll-English-Translation/README.md

 Year: 2039.
 Now, mankind faces a new, _NEW_ threat...
 Dark Visitor!
 Yet another deadly disease!
 Sheesh, humanity really can't catch a break here...

 ##
 ...And that's your introduction to _Cyber Doll_, one of the relatively few traditional RPGs that the Saturn was graced with.
-It has many of those traditional 2D RPG hallmarks, like turn-based battles, towns, NPCs, shops, etc, but with a slick cyberpunk aesthetic and a unique battle system.
+It has many of those traditional 2D RPG hallmarks, like turn-based battles, towns, NPCs, shops, etc., but with a slick cyberpunk aesthetic and a unique battle system.

 Once again, we have translator extraordinaire **wiredcrackpot** to thank for volunteering to translate the game.